cai-harry/2CP/README.md

 1. Build the docker image: (in repo root) `docker build -t 2cp .`
 2. Launch the image in interactive mode: `docker run -it 2cp`
-3. Start the ipfs daemon: `ipfs daemon`
+3. Start the ipfs daemon in the background: `ipfs daemon &`
-4. Start the blockchain: `ganache-cli --port=7545`
+4. Start the blockchain in the background: `ganache-cli --port=7545 &`

 ### Running unit tests or experiments
-1. Spin up a blockchain as above.
+1. Compile the contracts: `truffle compile` (2CP deploys them automatically when it runs)
-2. Start up an IPFS node by opening the IPFS desktop app.
+2. Spin up a blockchain as above.
-3. Compile the contracts: `truffle compile` (no need to deploy, the unit test does this automatically)
+3. Start up an IPFS node by opening the IPFS desktop app.
 4. Run one of these commands:
   - Unit tests: `pytest -s` (the `-s` flag displays print statements.)
   - MNIST experiments: `python experiments/mnist/mnist.py --full` (without the `--full` flag, will just run a quick version for debugging purposes.)